Differentiability and Regularization of Parametric Convex Value Functions in Stochastic Multistage Optimization: Introduction

 Thus, our work differs from the above references in at least two points: $(i)$ we study the existence and provide formulas for the gradient of a parametric value function, whereas previous works concentrate on directional derivatives; $(ii)$ we consider convex nonlinear stage costs and constraints, going beyond the usual linear multistage stochastic programming framework.
-Also, to cover cases where the parametric value functions are convex but nondifferentiable, we propose a regularization method based on the Moreau-Yosida envelope \cite{moreau1965proximite, yosida1971functional}.
+Also, to cover cases where the parametric value functions are convex with respect to their parameter argument but nondifferentiable, we propose a regularization method based on the Moreau-Yosida envelope \cite{moreau1965proximite, yosida1971functional}.
 We study the convergence properties of both the regularized value functions that we introduce, and of the parameter solutions of a PMSOP, as our regularization coefficient tends to zero.
 Although Moreau-Yosida regularization has been previously employed in optimal control problems (see e.g. \cite{bergounioux1998comparison}), few anterior studies concentrate on stochastic problems, except recently in~\cite{ortega2021moreau}, where the authors examine the case of a discounted infinite horizon Markov decision process.
 We share common interests with the latter reference, but our finite horizon context leads us to follow a different path.
-Finally, we propose a concurrent method and an assessment technique to evaluate the quality of a parameter as a solution to a PMSOP.
-For both purposes, we rely on the stochastic dual dynamic programming algorithm (SDDP), introduced by Pereira and Pinto~\cite{pereira1991multi}, and analyzed further by Shapiro \cite{shapiro2011analysis} and Philpott \cite{philpott2008convergence, girardeau2015convergence}.
+Finally, we propose an alternative method (based on SDDP with an extended state) and an assessment technique (based on SDDP with the original state) to evaluate the quality of a parameter as a solution to a PMSOP.
+For both purposes, we rely on the stochastic dual dynamic programming algorithm (SDDP) \cite{pereira1991multi,shapiro2011analysis, philpott2008convergence, girardeau2015convergence}.